cluffa/pyordle/README.md

 # pyordle
 A simple command line wordle clone
-Saves scores to a SQL database.
+Saves scores to a SQL database and displays leaderboards.
 See releases for .exe

 ![gif](game.gif)